ZeroPHP

 • TLS verification defaults to secure settings—loosen them only for local development.

 Contributions are welcome!
-See todo for potential enhancements.
+See todo.md for potential enhancements.